ananyan/ananyan.github.io/_projects/8_project.md

 **Time:** August - December 2019 (2 weeks  each)
 **Team:** 4 each (MechE, CompSci, HCI, Psych, Arch)

-The purpose of these projects was to design using certain emerging technologies as creative materials.
+The purpose of these projects was to design interactive devices using certain emerging technologies as creative materials.
 They were developed as part of DES INV-290-6, Designing for Emerging Technologies.

 ## Extra-Real: Virtual Reality (using Unity on Oculus Quest)
 ### **An Ocean's Story**